OHIF/Viewers/docs/latest/deployment/recipes/user-account-control.md

 that can be found in the
 [`Orthanc Server Book`](http://book.orthanc-server.com/users/docker.html), under "PostgreSQL and Orthanc inside Docker"

+### Improving This Guide

+Here are some improvements this guide would benefit from, and that we would be more than happy to accept Pull Requests for:

+- SSL Support
+- Complete configuration with `.env` file (or something similar)
+- Keycloak Theme improvements
+- Any security issues
+- One-click deploy to a cloud provider

 ## Resources

 ### Misc.
 Helpful Commands